Updated: Jun 21

 For a newly-engaged couple, planning a wedding can be super overwhelming (much like going to a buffet).
 You might have a starting budget in mind, but you could just as soon be standing at the base of Dollar Bill Mountain without your climbing gear.
 With what seems like endless options when it comes to venues, vendors, inspiration, guest lists, and more, being at the beginning of the wedding planning process can really ruin the excitement of that newly-engaged feeling.
 Hopefully these steps will at least send you in the right direction.

 Find a legit photography company.
-Make sure they have a business license, reviews, a portfolio to show you with multiple weddings in different lighting scenarios.
-Once you've done your homework and you've found “The One,” figure out what days they're available during the month or season you're interested in having your wedding. [if you've decided we're "The One," make sure to contact us soon with our availability as it is constantly changing!]
+Make sure they have a business license, reviews, a portfolio to show with multiple weddings in different lighting scenarios.
+Once you've done your homework, and you've found “The One,” figure out what days they're available during the month or season you're interested in having your wedding. [if you've decided we're "The One," make sure to contact us soon with our availability as it is constantly changing!]

-6. Find your dress!
+5. Find your dress!
 Altering takes a while.
-Enough said.

 6. Send out your save the dates (whether you've chosen photos with your photographer or not).

 7. Work with your photographer and/or planner to solidify a timeline based on lighting for your specific coverage time/day of the year.
 Use your timeline as a basis for organizing the flow of your day.
 Consider what highlighted events you want to happen (i.e. ceremony, dinner, first dances, speeches, sparklers, etc.) If you hire us, we send you our planning guide and also create custom timeline options for you based on what you're looking to achieve.